European Investigation Order: Implementation challenges

 The inception of the EIO has led to somewhat of an uproar in the academic and legal communities.
 There has been some staple critique that the EIO is a prosecutorial instrument that does not afford a high standard of protection to human rights.
 Some even went as far as arguing that the EIO’s inception was hasty, as it did not allow for experiences to be drawn from the European Arrest Warrant, and some said it was a patchwork solution in a fragmented frame of mutual recognition.
 The main rule under article 21(1) is that the executing state shall bear all the costs of carrying out an EIO for the issuing state.
 The underlying rationale is that costs operate based on a principle of reciprocity.
 However, certain countries are in a position where they execute much more EIOs than they issue, and certain countries may be tasked with carrying out a large scope investigation.
 Article 21(2) only suggest that Member States may consult how to share the costs or modify the EIO if the former is exceptionally high.

 There are some human rights challenges as well.
 Article 1(3) of the directive stipulates that the issuing of an EIO may be requested by a suspect, accused or a lawyer on his behalf.
 However, not all member states have implemented the directive to allow suspects/accused/their lawyers to request the issuing of an EIO for evidence in another country.
 This raises a challenge against the equality of arms which is guaranteed by the European Convention of Human Rights as a component of a fair trial.
 Article 4 of the Directive stipulates the type of proceedings for which an EIO could be issued, which includes administrative proceedings.
 This is problematic with regards to the rule of speciality, as an issuing state may request evidence for an administrative offence in the executing country but use it for criminal proceedings.
-The grounds of non-recognition or non-execution in Article 10 of the directive are limited and not mandatory, as an executing state may refuse them.
+The grounds of non-recognition or non-execution are laid out in Article 11 of the Directive are limited and are the basis on which an executing state may refuse an EIO.
 This applies to the ne bis in idem rule among other things.